Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo of Tran Hung Dao Temple at A1 Hill.
 Source: Department of Culture, Sports and Tourism.

 According to Mr. Vo Quoc Tuan, a research expert on Dien Bien Phu, Vietnam Academy of Social Sciences, determining the location of the Temple of Saint Tran on the A1 hill relic is a very difficult problem.
-“There is very little information about this temple.
+“There is too little information about this temple.
 The only information we found is from author Tran Le Van in his memoir “Dien Bien Rivers and Mountains”.
 However, little information does not mean lack of credibility.
-We have compared a number of image documents, detailed interpretations of the images and documents collected up to the present time and given our opinions on the structures that once existed on A1 hill.
-Accordingly, the Temple of Saint Tran in the past is likely to be located on the right side of the road leading to the A1 hill relic today” - Mr. Vo Quoc Tuan said.
+We have compared a number of image documents, detailed interpretations of the images and documents collected up to now and given our opinions on the structures that once existed on A1 hill.
+Accordingly, the Temple of Saint Tran in the past is likely to be located on the right side of the road to the A1 hill relic today” - Mr. Vo Quoc Tuan said.

-More historical information needed
+More historical data needed

-After listening to the presentations and comments of experts, scientists and researchers, the delegates all agreed and highly agreed that there was once a Temple of Saint Tran on the A1 hill relic.
+After listening to the presentations and comments of experts, scientists, and researchers, the delegates all agreed and highly agreed that there was once a Temple of Saint Tran on the A1 hill relic.
 However, the delegates still believed that more historical data was needed to increase the persuasiveness of the above statement.
 Major General Nguyen Xuan Nang, former Director of the Military History Museum, spoke at the workshop: “Currently, according to the documents we have, the restoration is very difficult.
 I think that according to the report of the Department of Culture, Sports and Tourism, only 6 photos were collected, expert Vo Quoc Tuan presented some content and some literary documents, the rest is almost nothing.
-So we still need more historical documents to confirm and convince the authorities and sectors that there was a Temple of Saint Tran on A1 hill”.
+So we still need more historical documents to confirm and convince the authorities that there was a Temple of Saint Tran on A1 hill”.

-Major General Nguyen Xuan Nang, former Director of the Military History Museum, spoke at the Workshop.
+Major General Nguyen Xuan Nang, former Director of the Military History Museum, spoke at the workshop.

 Dr. Dinh Duc Tien, Faculty of History, University of Social Sciences and Humanities - Vietnam National University, Hanoi spoke at the Workshop.

-A1 Hill Relic - the site of the fiercest battle between the Vietnam People's Army and the French colonialists - is also the site of the sacred Tran Temple.
-In the photo: Tourists visit A1 Hill Relic.
+A1 Hill relic - the site of the fiercest battle between the Vietnam People's Army and the French colonialists - is also the site of the sacred Tran Temple.
+In the photo: Tourists visit A1 Hill relic.

-Source: https://baodienbienphu.com.vn/tin-tuc/van-hoa/218311/nhieu-y-kien-xoa-quanh-viec-phuc-dung-den-tho-duc-thanh-tran
+Source: https://baodienbienphu.com.vn/tin-tuc/van-hoa/218311/nhieu-y-kien-xoay-quanh-viec-phuc-dung-den-tho-duc-thanh-tran

 Comment (0)